 Common terms and phrases

-activities adolescents agricultural assessment associated attitudes body mass index cardiovascular disease Center cholesterol clients clinical concept contraceptive coping cultural delivery diabetes differences disease effects elders environment ethical evaluation factors farm females hardiness health education health problems health professionals health services health status health-promotion health-related homeless Hoosierville hospital hypertension identified illness Indian individuals interactions interview Journal Kobasa life-style living males mass media medicine migrant Montana State University Mvskoke Native American North Dakota Nursing Research nursing theory older rural women participants patients perinatal persons perspective physicians practitioners pregnancy preterm labor psychological questionnaire rates relationship reported residents responses risk rural areas rural communities rural families rural health rural nursing rural populations Ruth Meiers sample self-care sex role significant smoking cessation social support stress stressors suicide tion tocolysis University urban versus Weinert woman workers
+activities adolescents agricultural assessment associated attitudes body mass index cardiovascular disease Center cholesterol clients clinical concept contraceptive coping cultural delivery diabetes differences disease effects elders environment ethical evaluation factors farm females hardiness health care health education health problems health professionals health services health status health-promotion health-related homeless Hoosierville hospital hypertension identified illness Indian individuals interactions interview Journal Kobasa life-style living males mass media medicine migrant Montana State University Mvskoke Native American North Dakota Nursing Research nursing theory older rural women participants patients persons perspective physicians practitioners pregnancy preterm labor psychological questionnaire rates relationship reported residents responses risk rural areas rural communities rural families rural health rural nursing rural populations Ruth Meiers sample self-care sex role significant smoking cessation social support stress stressors suicide tion University urban versus Weinert woman workers